-Katia Shannon writes and directs nail-biting films of love and adversity.
-Her latest short film, Standstill, premiered at the 2019 Calgary International Film Festival.
-The atmospheric thriller also screened at the Bahamas International Film Festival as well as the Whistler Film Festival where it was nominated for the EDA award for Best Female-Directed Short presented by the Alliance of Women Film Journalists.
+Katia Shannon writes and directs heartfelt films of love and adversity.
+Her latest, Standstill, premiered at the 2019 Calgary International Film Festival and is currently touring the festival circuit.
+The atmospheric thriller was also nominated for the EDA award for Best Female-Directed Short at the Whistler Film Festival 2019.

-Taking her first plunge in film at age 9, Katia wrote the winning script for a national contest run by the CBC (Radio-Canada).
-Produced in 35 mm, the short film opened the Carrousel International du film de Rimouski.
-She later graduated from Concordia University in Montréal with a BFA in Film Production and an award for outstanding achievement in filmmaking.
-Her student shorts were selected in film festivals internationally.
+Taking her first plunge in film at the age of 9, Katia wrote the winning script for a national contest run by CBC (Radio-Canada).
+She studied Film Production at the renowned Mel Hoppenheim School of Cinema where she was recognised with an award for outstanding achievement in filmmaking and her student films were selected in festivals internationally.

 After graduating, Katia worked on several Hollywood and broadcast titles, as acting film commissioner for the region of the Laurentides, and as a documentary editor with her work broadcast on Sky UK, Direct TV, Canal D and YesTV.
 She recently edited the feature documentary Mental States which won the award for Best Social Justice film at the 2019 Manhattan Film Festival.

 Franklin Rae Pr, WFTV Hot Seat Interview, 2020 : franklinrae.com/wftv-hot-seat